 Puppy training starts the day you adopt.
 The first 18 weeks are the most important for early command training and socialization to other dogs and to people.

-A positive interrupter is a way of redirecting your dog’s attention from an unwanted activity back to you so that you can then cue an activity that you’d rather he be doing, such coming to you, sitting, laying down or staying.
+A positive interrupter redirects your dog’s attention from an unwanted or destructive behavior to an activity or command you’d rather he be doing.

-Reward-based training is the scientifically proven method for teaching dogs desirable behaviors.
-Treats are your dog’s paycheck, not a bribe, and having her “work” sets you both up for years of fun, exciting interspecies communication.
+Reward-based training is scientifically proven to more quickly train dogs to learn desirable behaviors.
+Treats are your dog’s paycheck, not a bribe!

-The domestic puppy’s unique and unusual capacity for socialization to multiple species allows us to insert ourselves into their social milieu and to substitute ourselves into a role that would otherwise be served by their parents.
+The domestic puppy’s unique capacity for socialization to multiple species sets people up for a role that would otherwise be served by their parents.

 Naturally fearful puppies and dogs can often learn to be more confident through controlled exposure and a program of desensitization and counter-conditioning.